Gui-L-Azevedo/BackEnd-Project-for-Streaming-Services/README.md

 ## General Info

 The routes used for authentication do not require the user to be logged-in or to be an admin, the get routes for both movies and shows require the user to be logged-in, and the other routes require the user to be a logged-in admin.
-I decided to make things this way because that's how an actual streaming service would work, the user only gets to have access to the data, but not alter it, unlike the admins who have full access to absolutely everything.
+This way the users get to have access to the data, but not alter it, unlike the admins who have full access to everything.

 To be logged-in, you first need to create an account.
 After you registered, if you forget your password, don't worry, we have a recovery password system.
 You can learn more about these routes in the "routes" topic above.